morinted/osp_wip/donate.md

 The Open Steno Project is run by volunteers.

-The **best way to contribute is by being a member of the community**: giving us feedback as you learn, and using your special talents to help out Open Steno as a whole.
+The **best way to contribute is by being a member of the community**.
+Help by giving us feedback as you learn and using your unique talents to help out Open Steno as a whole.

 See our [contributing guidelines](https://github.com/openstenoproject/plover#contributing) on Plover's GitHub.

-We also accept donations, which are used to help fund new projects or pay maintenance costs (website and software deployment fees).
+We also accept donations, which are used to help fund new projects and pay maintenance costs (website and software deployment fees).

 ### Current funds